W-JK/WC3_Bootstrap-Portfolio/README.md

 This source code is available to everyone under the standard MIT license.

-This project is availabile under below link: https://w-jk.github.io/WC3_Bootstrap-Portfolio/
+This project is available under below link: https://w-jk.github.io/WC3_Bootstrap-Portfolio/

-Code can be acceset also on Git Hub from the below repository: https://github.com/W-JK/WC3_Bootstrap-Portfolio.git
+Code can be accesset also on Git Hub from the below repository: https://github.com/W-JK/WC3_Bootstrap-Portfolio.git